On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Introduction

 \subsection{Acknowledgement}

 During the work on this project the third author held a vi\-si\-ting position at the Institute for Mathematical Sciences at Stony Brook University.
 He thanks this Institute for its constant hospitality.
 The first and last authors would like to acknowledge the support of the Institute for Mathematical Sciences at Stony Brook University during part of the work on this project.
-Thanks are also due to Dimitrios Ntalampekos for providing the authors with useful references on quasiconformal removability.
+Thanks are due to Dimitrios Ntalampekos for providing the authors with useful references on quasiconformal removability.
+We would also like to thank the anonymous referee for careful reading of the paper and making useful comments that led to improvement of exposition.

-\section{Round Gaskets from Triangulations}
+\section{Round gaskets from triangulations}

 All graphs are assumed to be \emph{simple}, i.e., no edge connects a vertex to itself and there is at most one edge connecting any two vertices.
 A \emph{triangulation} $\T$ of $\sphere$ is a finite embedded graph that is maximal in the sense that the addition of one edge results in a graph that is no longer both embedded and simple.
 Denote the sets of vertices, edges, and faces of some triangulation $\T$ of $\sphere$ by $\V_\T$, $\E_\T$, and $\F_\T$ respectively.
 By convention we assume that $|\V_\T|\geq 4$ to avoid degeneracies.
 We also assume that two faces share at most one edge.
 Two embedded graphs in $\sphere$ are said to be \emph{isotopic} if there is an orientation preserving homeomorphism of $\sphere$ sending the vertices and edges of one graph to the other.